PmColdwell/NodeProject1/06-Server-Side-APIs/01-Activities/25-Stu_Git-Repo-Setup/README.md

   ![The GitHub repository's settings page shows options to set for the repo](./Images/01-repo-settings.png)

 * Once there, look in the left column's menu and select the Branches option.
-Then find the Add Rule button in the main content on the right, and select it.
+Then find the "Add Branch Protection Rule" button under "Branch protection rules" in the main content on the right, and select it.
 See the following image for reference:

   ![The branch settings page in the repository shows a button to add a rule to a branch](./Images/02-branch-rules.png)

-* After you select Add Rule, a page titled "Branch protection rule" will appear.
+* After you select "Add branch protection rule," a page titled "Branch protection rule" will appear.
 On this page, we'll set up the repository so that no code can be pushed to the `main` branch by any member of the developer team.
 All code that is to be merged into the `main` branch MUST be merged through a GitHub pull request.
 Let's add the following to this page:

   * For the "Branch name pattern" input field, enter the branch `main`.

-  * Next, check the box next to the option for "Require pull request reviews before merging".
-It will open another set of options asking if we want multiple reviewers before allowing a pull request to be merged, but we can leave it at just one for now.
+  * Next, check the box next to the option for "Require a pull request before merging."
+It will open another option called "Require Approvals" that is enabled by default.
+Leave this option enabled.
+The dropdown menu below this option allows you to select the number of approvals before merging a pull request is allowed.
+We can leave this at one for now.

-  * Finally, select the option to "Include administrators".
+  * Finally, select the option "Do not allow bypassing the above settings."
 This way, even the repository owner cannot push to `main` and has to follow all of the same rules as the rest of the developers.

   * Confirm that the correct rules are in place by comparing with the following image:

     ![The branch protection rule page shows all of the options in place to protect the main branch.](./Images/03-branch-rules-done.png)

-  * Make sure to select the Create button at the bottom of the page.
+  * Make sure to click the Create button at the bottom of the page.
 The page will refresh and inform us that the rules have been created.

 * Great!
 Now the repository's `main` branch cannot have code added to it without a pull request, and that pull request must be reviewed and approved by at least one other developer on the project.
 Let's go add those other developers now!